Amin Sisa: Club career

 Amin attended Brunei's Sports School as a youngster.
 From 2015 to 2016, Amin was a squad member of the league team of the Brunei under-23s namely Tabuan Muda, and played with the likes of Abdul Khair Basri, Khairil Shahme Suhaimi and Shafie Effendy.
 He scored his first league goal in a 2–2 draw with Lun Bawang FC on 20 September 2015.
 He then moved to Kasuka FC in 2017, but failed to regularly hold a place in the star-studded team in 2018–19 that came second behind MS ABDB in the league table.

 Amin moved to Indera SC at the start of 2020, and made his competitive debut at the second leg of the 2020 AFC Cup qualifying round which was a 3–1 defeat to Yangon United in Yangon, Myanmar on 29 January.
 He then scored against his former club in his second league appearance in a 2–4 loss to Kasuka on 7 March.
 It would be the last round of the 2020 Brunei Super League as the COVID-19 pandemic gripped the nation days after, forcing the cancellation of the league.

 Amin played regularly throughout the following campaigns for Indera, contributing to his team's second-place finish in the 2023 Brunei Super League.

 On 28 September 2025, Amin scored four goals against league newcomers Hawa FC in a 0–14 win.
 He also scored in the next BSL fixture against Rimba Star which finished 2–1 to Indera.
+A brace against Lun Bawang and a strike versus Wijaya meant that Amin continued his goalscoring form in his club's November fixtures.
+His goals from midfield served as a major factor in Indera's league campaign whereby victory in their final fixture against Kasuka would crown them champions in a title decider on 19 April, and they bettered the previous league winners 3–2 on the night.